hhvm/hhvm.com/2016-04-07-blog-post-example.md

 This is an example blog post introduction, try to keep it short and about a paragraph long, to encourage people to click through to read the entire post.

+<!--truncate-->

+Everything below the `<!--truncate-->` tag will only show on the actual blog post page, not on the `/blog/` index.

 Author is defined in `_data/authors.yml`

-<!--truncate-->

-Everything below the `<!--truncate-->` tag will only show on the actual blog post page, not on the /blog/ index.